StevenPabz/StevenPabz/README.md

 # :hatching_chick: 'Sup Man!

-**This is Steve, a Computer Science major who's interested in systems programming and software development.**
+**This is Steve, a Computer Science major who's interested in embedded systems and software development.**

 ### Skills